amsen20/masters-thesis/docs/introduction/motivation.md

 ```

 The implementation details of what imem interfaces are and how to use them are explained thoroughly in the [imem](../imem/index.md) and [evaluation](../imem/index.md) chapters.
-The following explains the example in short.
+The following explains the example briefly.

 The program accesses the queue through a `Box`.
 [Boxes](../imem/ownership.md), similar to [Rust](../background/rust.md)’s boxes, are references that imem controls the program access to them statically.